redpelicans/client-transac-redline/README.md

 #### (commit | abort)(label, message)

-transparently used by transac-cli to end a transaction depending on fct.callback.err value.
+transparently used by transac to end a transaction depending on fct.callback.err value.